ug-dbg/yop/rest/README.md

 - POST
   - execute the serialized request (Select/Upsert/Delete)

-Since PUT idempotency depends on the passed data, use the custom UPSERT method if PUT idempotency is required.
+Since PUT idempotence depends on the passed data, use the custom UPSERT method if PUT idempotence is required.

 You can define any extra behavior by adding a @Rest method on your Yopable.
 A @Rest method can receive, in any order :